Online Joint Topology Identification and Signal Estimation from Streams with Missing Data: Model and Problem Formulation

-\cmt{VAR causality} With this model we can introduce the concept of \emph{VAR causality} \cite{geiger2015causalinferenceVAR}, which embodies a similar spirit to that of Granger causality, but is much less challenging to compute.
-Given a process order $P$, it is said that time series $y_i[t]$ \emph{VAR-causes} time series $y_j[t]$ iff the $P$ most recent values of $y_i[t]$ carry information that allows to reduce the prediction MSE of $y_j[t]$ (compared to the optimal prediction based on all other time series in the set under consideration).
-While in the definition of Granger causality the notion of optimal prediction is not clearly specified, the VAR model allows a clear definition of an optimal predictor.
+\cmt{VAR causality} This model introduces the concept of \emph{VAR causality} \cite{geiger2015causalinferenceVAR}, with a similar spirit as of Granger causality, but less challenging to compute.
+Given a process order $P$, the time series $y_i[t]$ \emph{VAR-causes} time series $y_j[t]$ iff the $P$ most recent values of $y_i[t]$ carry information that reduces the prediction mean square error (MSE) of $y_j[t]$, see \cite{zaman2019online} for a detailed discussion.

 \end{myitemize}

 \myitem\cmt{VAR causality}